ShadowWhisperer/Remove-MS-Edge/README.md

 https://www.microsoft.com/en-us/edge
 ```

 The Microsoft Edge uninstaller is located at "C:\Program Files (x86)\Microsoft\Edge\Application\VERSION-NUMBER\Installer\"
 This batch script finds the version number and runs the uninstaller.
-I have not seen it located under the 64bit directory, but it's there, in case it changes.

 Save this script anywhere and run it as Admin.